Rent safe and private dog parks hosted by locals

 If your backyard isn't set up for this (no space for a pool, no shade, no privacy, or you're renting and can't have a pool on the property) Sniffspot is for you.

-Sniffspot is a platform where private landowners rent their outdoor space by the hour.
+Sniffspot is a platform where private landowners rent their outdoor space by the hour, with thousands of private spaces available across the country.
 Some hosts have pools, natural ponds, creeks, or large water features on their property.
 You book the space privately, which means you control the guest list entirely, no other dogs or strangers show up uninvited, and you have the space to yourself for your full booking window.

 For a small dog pool party with friends whose dogs all know each other, this is a genuinely good setup: